Department Funding Packages

 Fellowship Quarter

-We do our best to provide first year students with one quarter of fellowship funding (a quarter off from teaching) in order to focus more deeply on research.
+We do our best to provide first year students with one quarter of fellowship funding (a quarter off from teaching) so they can focus more deeply on research.
 This funding is dependent upon available department resources.

 Stipends